-Numerous medicines may be prescribed to treat COPD.
-These medicines may be taken by mouth or inhaled into the lungs.
+Numerous medications may be prescribed to treat COPD.
+These medications may be taken by mouth or inhaled into the lungs.
 Some work by opening the airways.
 Others are designed to reduce inflammation, or eliminate infections.
-The list below is a sample of some of these medicines.
+The list below is a sample of some of these medications.
 Doctors may often choose drugs closely related to those listed.
 They may also choose combinations of drugs.

 - Oxygen therapy